jhoover204/ProjectPortfolio/Dissertation-DementiaRiskFactors/README.txt

 some numerical values for validationresu lts will vary slightly.
 We checked the overall model selection, and it was consistent across multiple runs.

+Also note that the data is not publicly available, so it has been removed from this directory

 For B):

 I've included a folder with the markdown file used to generate the report along with all images used for figures in the data.